Walk begins at City end of The Marina.

-In 1864 the premises were destroyed by fire and in the early 1870’s the club moved to a new clubhouse and rooms in Lower Glanmire Road and rowed from the rear of the present Ferry Boat Inn.
+In 1864 the premises were destroyed by fire and in the early 1870’s the club moved to a new clubhouse and rooms in Lower Glanmire Road and rowed from the rear of the former Ferry Boat Inn.

-Not too many people know that the wooden top half of the clubhouse was one of the exhibition halls used in the Cork International Exhibition in 1902.
+Not too many people know that the wooden top half of the early twentieth century clubhouse was one of the exhibition halls used in the Cork International Exhibition in 1902.
 After the exhibition the clever and resourceful club members purchased their favourite exhibition hall and floated it down the river to the Marina.
 There it was placed on brick walls and made into the upper storey of the clubhouse.
 Years later when the roof began to leak the oarsmen put a new roof over the old one.
-The old building has since been replaced with a modern one but with a hint to the old style original.
+The old building has since been replaced with a modern one but with a hint to the old style of the original.